furkansarikaya/FS.Transport.AMQP/docs/examples/high-throughput-processing.md

 **Focus**: Optimized for performance
 **Time**: 30 minutes

-This example demonstrates how to implement high-throughput message processing using FS.RabbitMQ.
+This example demonstrates how to implement high-throughput message processing using FS.StreamFlow.
 It covers batch publishing, consumer concurrency, error handling, and monitoring.

 ## 📋 What You'll Learn
 - Batch publishing for high throughput